suuuehgi/letterix/README.md

 # Complete name of the sender, default: Frist line of SENDER
 # % FROMNAME

+# E-Mail addresse of the sender
+# % FROMEMAIL

+# Description to be used for FROMEMAIL, you can use the keyword "empty"
+# % DFROMEMAIL

+# Phone number of the sender
+# % FROMPHONE

+# Description to be used for FROMPHONE, you can use the keyword "empty"
+# % DFROMPHONE

+# Mobile phone number of the sender
+# % FROMMOBILE

+# Description to be used for FROMMOBILE, you can use the keyword "empty"
+# % DFROMMOBILE

+# Fax number of the sender
+# % FROMFAX

+# Description to be used for FROMFAX, you can use the keyword "empty"
+# % DFROMFAX

+# URL of the sender website
+# % FROMURL

+# Description to be used for FROMURL, you can use the keyword "empty"
+# % DFROMURL

 # Complete address of the sender, default: Everything but the frist line of SENDER
 # % FROMADDRESS